 a) the name may change – HoloLens is a good product name but isn’t quite where we might like it to be, in a league with Kinect, Silverlight or Surface for branding genius.
 In fact, Surface was such a good name, it was taken from one product group and simply given to another in a strange twist on the build vs buy vs borrow quandary.
 On the other hand, HoloLens sounds more official than the internal code name, Baraboo -- isn’t that a party hippies throw themselves in the desert?

 b) this is augmented reality rather than virtual reality.
 Facebook’s Oculus Rift, which is an immersive fully digital experience, is an example of virtual reality.
 Other fictional examples include The Oasis from Ernest Cline’s Ready Player One, The Mataverse from Neal Stephenson’s Snow Crash, William Gibson’s Cyberspace and the VR simulation from The Lawnmower Man.
 Augmented reality involves overlaying digital experience on top of the real world.
 This can be accomplished using holography, transparent displays, or projectors.
 A great example of projector based AR is the RoomAlive project by Hrvoje Benko, Eyal Ofek and Andy Wilson at Microsoft Research.
 HoloLens uses glasses or a head-rig – depending on how generous you feel – to implement AR.
 Magic Leap – with heavy investment from Google – appears to be doing the same thing.
-The now defunct Google Glass was neither AR nor VR, but was instead a heads-up display.
+The now dormant Google Glass was neither AR nor VR, but was instead a heads-up display.

 c) HoloLens uses Kinect technology under the plastic covers.
-While the depth sensor in the Kinect v2 has a field of view of 70 degrees by about 60 degrees, the depth capability in HoloLens is reported to have a field of view of 120 degrees by 120 degrees.
-This indicates that HoloLens will be using the Time-of-Flight technology used in Kinect v2 rather than the light field from Kinect v1.
+While the depth sensor in the Kinect v2 has a field of view of 70 degrees by about 60 degrees, the depth capability in HoloLens is reported to include a field of view of 120 degrees by 120 degrees.
+This indicates that HoloLens will be using the Time-of-Flight technology used in Kinect v2 rather than the structured light from Kinect v1.
 This set up requires both an IR emitter as well as a depth camera combined with a sophisticated timing and phase technology to efficiently and relatively inexpensively calculate depth.

 d) the depth camera is being used for multiple purposes.
 The first is for gesture detection.
 One of the issues that faced both Oculus and Google Glass was that they were primarily display technologies.
 But a computer monitor is useless without a keyboard or mouse.
 Similarly, Oculus and Glass needed decent interaction metaphors.
 Glass relied primarily on speech commands and tapping and clicking.
 Oculus had nothing until their recent acquisition of the NimbleVR .
 NimbleVR provides a depth camera optimized for hand and finger detection over a small range.
 This can be mounted in front of the Oculus headset.
 Conceptually, this allows people to use hand gestures and finger manipulations in front of the device.
 A virtual hand can be created as an affordance in the virtual world of the Oculus display, allowing users to interact with virtual objects and virtual interactive menus in virtro.